 Fiber Optic Cabling

 Where coaxial cables are made of metal and wire, fiber optic cabling is made with light and plastic.
 Have you ever seen a fiber optic decoration?
 They are made of small, plastic tubes that transmit light quickly through to the other end.
 Fiber optic cables use light to transmit networking information.
 There are several advantages to this; for one, it never gets hot, so there’s no risk of fire.
-It’s also faster, so it’s a good choice for larger businesses who need a higher bandwidth.
+It’s also faster, so it’s a good choice for larger businesses who need a higher bandwidth speeds.
 There’s the added advantage, also, of no electrical signals being sent through the wire.
 This means that electromagnetic interference is not an issue!
 There will be far less network interruptions because of this.

 No matter what you choose, ACC Telecom is here to install it for you.